 The corresponding IVP fundamental solution matrix and its inverse are

 These have exponentially increasing norms as a function of $b$.
 This is in spite of the fact that the value and derivative of the exact solution

 have $\mathcal{O}(1)$ norm.

-Even if one tries to avoid separately bounding the norms of $Y$ and $Y^{-1}$ and take advantage of the cancellation that can occur in $Y(t)R^{-1}B_0Y^{-1}(s)$ and $Y(t)(R^{-1}B_0-I)Y^{-1}(s)$, the above example is sufficient to show that this cancellation does not in general occur over the entire $(t,s)$ domain; the $1,1$ component of the former quantity is given by
+Even if one tries to avoid separately bounding the norms of $Y$ and $Y^{-1}$ and take advantage of the cancellation that can occur in $Y(t)R^{-1}B_0Y^{-1}(s)$ and $Y(t)(R^{-1}B_0-I)Y^{-1}(s)$, the above example is sufficient to show that this cancellation does not in general occur over the entire $(t,s)$ domain.
+For example,

-which diverges at $t=0$, $s=b$ as $b\rightarrow\infty$.
+which diverges at $t=0$, $s=1$ as $b\rightarrow\infty$.
 Even if cancellation does occur, it is difficult to compute $Y(t)$ and $Y^{-1}(s)$ to high enough accuracy that one could take advantage of such cancellation.

 In summary, while the IVP fundamental solution method suffices for problems whose IVP is stable, if one is interested in BVPs whose corresponding IVP is unstable then an alternative method is needed.
 Our contribution is designed to address such situations by utilizing the BVP fundamental solution and Green's function in place of the IVP fundamental solution.